Numerical analysis of heat transport in classical one-dimensional systems: Non binding potentials

-It is thus tempting to use Eq.~(\ref{eq:scalingk}) to describe the behavior of the effective conductivity for the different degrees of mass inhomogeneity.
+The resulting effective conductivities for $\eps=0.1$, and $\eps=0.3$ are again reported in Fig.~\ref{fig:softHPG} (see dots and squares, respectively).
+One can see more evidence of a grwoth, but the asymptotic behavior is not clear.
+It is thus tempting to use Eq.~(\ref{eq:scalingk}) to characterize the effective conductivity for the different degrees of mass inhomogeneity.
 The dashed lines shown in Fig.~\ref{fig:softHPG} correspond to the resulting fits, made by considering $R_0$, $\it l$, and $\sigma$ as free parameters and setting a priori $\alpha=1/3$ ($\Delta T=0.5$ is known a priori) The agreement is remarkably good in all cases, confirming that the theoretical expression (\ref{eq:scalingk}) captures the crossover towards the expected divergence, even when the phenomenon itself is not obviously visible in the range of lengths accessible in the simulations.

 The fitted parameters can be then used to investigate the dependence of the transport properties on the mass asymmetry $\eps$.
 The most instructive observable is the MFP: from Fig.~\ref{fig:meanpath} (see the upper black curve), one can see that $\it l$ grows significantly while approaching the homogeneous regime, without nevertheless displaying a divergence as in an integrable limit.